FeatureBaseDB/featurebase/docs/api-reference.md

 In order to send protobuf binaries in the request and response, set `Content-Type` and `Accept` headers to: `application/x-protobuf`.

 The response doesn't include column attributes by default.
-To return them, set `columnAttrs` query argument to `true`.
+To return them, set the `columnAttrs` query argument to `true`.

 The query is executed for all [slices](../data-model#slice) by default.
-To use specified slices only, set `slices` query argument to a comma-separated list of slice indices.
+To use specified slices only, set the `slices` query argument to a comma-separated list of slice indices.

-The time quantum can be specified with the `time_granularity`.
+The time quantum can be specified with the `time_granularity` query argument.
 Valid values match those for the `time-quantum`  endpoint.

 Request:
 ```